LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 Note that the 'pair style' should be set as 'lj/cut' (or lj/cut/omp, we recommend using user-omp package in Lammps) if you want to evaluate LJ potential.
 Please do not use pair styles which are combined with the near part of a Coulomb solver, such as'lj/cut/coul/long', etc.

 ## Examples
-Some examples of in-file are provided in the folder `HSMA_Example`.
+Some examples of in-file are provided in the folder `HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/HSMA_Example`.
 ```
 salt_1-1.in : 1:1 electrolyte solution (3D)